aimxhaisse/goupics/README.md

 --------

 It is possible to run your website chrooted (the process won't be able to leave its directory).
-For this you need to build your website in static.
+For this you need to set CHROOT to "yes" in all.bash.
 Also, your code must not rely on absolute paths, use paths relative to the deployment directory.